agda/agda/doc/user-manual/language/runtime-irrelevance.lagda.rst

 In the code above the constructor ``trivial`` is only available at compile-time, whereas ``∣_∣`` is also available at run-time.
-Clauses that match on erased constructors are omitted by (at least some) compiler backends, so one can use erased names in the bodies of such clauses.
+Clauses that match on erased constructors in non-erased positions are omitted by (at least some) compiler backends, so one can use erased names in the bodies of such clauses.

 Rules
 =====